broadinstitute/gatk-sv/website/docs/modules/train_gcnv.md

 #### `samples`
 A list of sample IDs.
-The order of IDs in this list, should match the order of files in `count_files .
+The order of IDs in this list should match the order of files in `count_files`.

 #### `count_files`
 A list of per-sample coverage counts determined in the [GatherSampleEvidence](./gse#outputs) workflow.